PatrickHuembeli/QML-Course-UPC-2019/README.md

 - First you need to set up your programming environment.
 If you have a Linux or Mac computer then we recommend installing [Conda](https://www.anaconda.com/download/#macos) and install all the packages with it.
 Google will help you out.
 In the end you will need especially [pytorch](https://pytorch.org/).

-- If you have a windows computer we recommend using the Google Colab file from above.
+- If you have a windows computer we recommend using Google Colab.
+The first homework will be in Colab anyway and at the end of this instructions you can find a link, where you can actually reproduce results of a paper in Colab.
 You can also use it if you don't want to set up your own programming environment on Linux and Mac.

 ## Homework General